-Another thing to add, if you have a stove in your room (especially for studio type condo dwellers) add an additional 4,220 kJ/hr to the calculation.
+Another thing to add, if you have a stove in your room (especially for those living in studio type rooms) add 4,220 kJ/hr to the calculation.

 Here is a sample heat load calculation to see the formula in action:

-How to calculate: first up, you’ve have to calculate the heat load of the LED ring light.
+How to calculate: first up, you have to calculate the heat load of the LED ring light.
 Let’s assume that the light is turned on for only 8 hours.

 |Item||Wattage||Hours of Use||In kWh (divided by 1000)||In kJh (multiplied by 3600)|